Leonardo-Boss/suckless-site/dwm.suckless.org/patches/singularborders/index.md

 Description
 -----------
 `singular borders` changes the way DWM handles the borders.
-Firsty, borders against the left, bottom and right screen edges are removed (they are placed off-screen) and secondly, borders between clients now overlap eachother.
+Firstly, borders against the left, bottom and right screen edges are removed (they are placed off-screen) and secondly, borders between clients now overlap eachother.